 “Climate Neutral happened to emerge as we were working out how to implement an internal carbon tax and other elements of reduction strategy.
 We saw commitment to Climate Neutral as a way to solidify that concept of an internal carbon tax; we’re going to pay for all the emissions we don’t find a way to reduce.
 That’s a significant cost, and a very tangible motivation to get after reductions.
 And frankly, there is a sense that we need to do something NOW given the climate emergency we’re facing.
 This was the primary driving motivator behind signing Klean up for Climate Neutral.”

-Can you expand on how this process works?
+Can you expand on how the Climate Neutral process works?

 “Klean’s measurement follows greenhouse gas accounting methods of the Greenhouse Gas Protocol.
 We started by identifying our emissions sources within the three scopes defined by the GHG Protocol.”